JeffDeCola/my-cheat-sheets/other/american-history/wars/the-american-revolutionary-war-cheat-sheet/README.md

 The Continental Congress sent Horatio Gates to the South and lost against Cornwallis.
-Then Washington sent his guy, Nathaneal Greene and there was `The Battle of Cowpens` January 17, 1781 in South Carolina.
+Then Washington sent his guy, Nathanael Greene and there was `The Battle of Cowpens` January 17, 1781 in South Carolina.

 ### THE BATTLE OF GUILFORD COURTHOUSE (March 15, 1781)